 If the top searches are a mix of big brands, niche sites and blogs, root domains, pages and the top results have a few hundred backlinks a piece, then I'm now super interested in the niche.

 Show me the angle

-In order to have long term success in the niche, you’re going to have to be able to define a point of difference (POD) between you and every other site currently succeeding in the niche.
+To have long-term success in the niche, you're going to have to be able to define a point of difference (POD) between you and every other site currently succeeding in the niche.
 If you enter this niche, how will you differentiate yourself?

 - What content are your potential competitors lacking?
 Can you fulfill that void?

 - What features are your potential competitors missing?
 Can you create them?

 - What is your potential competition doing well that you feel you could do better?

 - Is there a missed demographic your potential competitors are failing to specifically target?
 (For example, there are a ton of recipe sites – but are any of the formidable competitors targeting working moms?)